 How to develop a comprehensive military coin program.

-By now just about every military organization has Military Coins or Challenge coins.
+By now just about every military organization has Military Coins.
 They have become an integral part of your military awards programs.
 Despite their long tradition in the military, most commanders still see their coins as a stand-alone piece.
 I would like to explore that today.

 This Challenge Coin is from Me to You

 Perhaps the most commonly held opinion of military coins is that they are a personal presentation item from the commander (and sometimes first sergeant or command sergeant major) to the individual soldier.
 The coin is to mark a special service that the soldier has performed.
 Perhaps it is volunteer work that the soldier performs.
 Maybe he has taken on some special task unrelated to his job that the commander wishes to appreciate.
 Maybe it is just a soldier’s good attitude that earns him or her recognition.
 The operative word here is “personal”.
 It is a personal thank you from the commander to the soldier.

 Another use along these lines is to present the challenge coin to visitors, VIPs and others who render a special service or honor to the unit.
 The obvious example is the distinguished visitor.
 In this case the challenge coin might be presented to the guest speaker at a dining-in as a token of appreciation.
 (What a joy not to get another plaque.
 My storage unit is filled with these and they will never again see the light of day I fear.)
 Maybe a foreign visitor is recognized.
 The military coin is perfect for this as it is easy to carry on the airplane and joins what is, perhaps, a nice collection of memorabilia.
 Using the presentation coins outside of the unit may require two supplies of military coins.
 Some paid with government money and others paid from the command teams personal funds.
 Of course you would know more about that than I do.

 This Military Coin is for Doing a Good Job